ohir/oconf-std/README.md

   History:

-    Format now named OConf was born in late nineties because none other then known allowed for unaltered perl regexp or code snippet as a value.
+    Format now named OCONF was born in late nineties because none other then known allowed for unaltered perl regexp or code snippet as a value.
 To my (ohir's) knowledge no other config format can make to it in a single line even today.

-    First OConf parser was implemented as simple regexp for a huge mainframe-to-unix pipeline written in perl.
-Now, shortened with new perlre lookaheads and extended to cover also corner cases, this parser's tokenizer was used as a syntax formal specification.
+    Current OCONF specifcation was extended with more metas and with definition of a GROUP for pragma application.
+Structure markers (brackets) in the first implementation were special values, now these were moved to the NAME.

-    Current OConf specifcation was extended with more metas and with definition of GROUP pragma application.
+    This reworked specifcation is tagged as v1.0.0